-Classiq is about film, because film is my biggest passion and because movies open doors and minds.
+Classiq is about film, because film is my biggest passion and because, as Mr. Martin Scorsese says, movies open doors and minds.
 It is firstly about classic film, because this is what sparked my interest in and my love for cinema, but it’s about contemporary film, too, because there are still plenty of good and great movies made today, you just have to look harder to find them.

 Classiq is about style, too, in many of its forms.
 It’s about personal style in all its complexity – permeating all aspects of one’s life – and about personal dressing style, too, because I do believe it’s important to put some thought into it every morning.
 It is about real style, inspired by real people, real life, functionality, memorable moments.
 Meant to be worn in the real world, and an expression of yourself and of your way of living.

-Classiq is also a place of meeting: with artists, designers, writers, makers, style makers, amazingly talented and inspirational people, who are kind enough to open up and tell their stories in our interviews.
+Classiq is also a place of meeting: with artists, photographers, designers, writers, makers, style makers, amazingly talented and inspirational people, who are kind enough to open up and tell their stories in our interviews.